jj-zhu/jj-zhu.github.io/index.md

 - Apr 2023.
 Gave a plenary talk at the Leibniz Institute for Agricultural Engineering and Bioeconomy Potsdam, during the workshop "Mathematical Modeling and Simulation" (MMS) Days.
 - Served as area chair for AISTATS 2023.

-### Open positions
-- [Postdoc and PhD positions available] There are upcoming openings in my group.
-If you are interested in joining my group, please feel free to inquire.
-- Master thesis: if you are a master's student interested in optimization, optimal transport, robust/probabilistic machine learning, generative models and dynamical systems (e.g., diffusion/flow models, neural ODE), please feel free to reach out.

 ### Twitter feed
 <a class="twitter-timeline" data-width="800" href="https://twitter.com/__jzhu__?ref_src=twsrc%5Etfw">Tweets by __jzhu__</a> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>